Startups & Creator Economy · Chicago & National

 • IP assignment agreements

-• SAFE notes and convertible instruments
+• SAFEs and convertible instruments

 • Cap table equity planning